jshwi/primecipher/CONTRACT.md

 # Assistant rules (do not violate)

-1. Print this contract at the top of every response in markdown.
+1. Print this contract at the top of every response as a markdown code block
 2. Contract changes are version-controlled; provide commit messages.
 3. Do not rename files, functions, or CI step names.
 4. Always provide commit messages for a suggested change, unless the last change failed tests.  assume tests passed unless i state they failed